Henley Bridge (Tennessee)

 The Henley Bridge, sometimes referred to as Henley Street Bridge, is a vehicle bridge that crosses the Tennessee River in Knoxville, Tennessee, United States.
-Completed in 1931, the 1793 ft bridge is one of four vehicle bridges connecting Downtown Knoxville with South Knoxville, the other three being the Gay Street Bridge, the Buck Karnes Bridge, named for James Ernest Karnes, (Alcoa Highway), and the James C. Ford Memorial Bridge.
+Completed in 1931, the 1793 ft bridge is one of three vehicle bridges connecting Downtown Knoxville with South Knoxville, the other two being the Buck Karnes Bridge (Alcoa Highway), and the James C. Ford Memorial Bridge.
 The bridge carries U.S. Route 441, which is known as "Henley Street" in downtown Knoxville and "Chapman Highway" in South Knoxville.

 The bridge and its associated street are named for Colonel David Henley, a Revolutionary War officer and War Department agent stationed in Knoxville in the 1790s.

-Design
+Description

 The Henley Bridge is a reinforced concrete open-spandrel arch bridge with six dual-ribbed arches connected by lateral bracing.
 The lengths of the arches are (from north to south) 203 ft, 232 ft, 317 ft, 232 ft, 220 ft, and 185 ft.
 The deck consists of six concrete girders, and has a total width of just over 70 ft and a curb-to-curb width of just over 54 ft.

 History

+Planning and construction

 In the late 1920s, Knoxville developed a new city plan that called for, among other things, the widening of Henley Street and the construction of a 54 ft bridge connecting the street with South Knoxville.
 The city initially hired J. E. Griner and Company of Baltimore, but after the company insisted that a 36-foot width was adequate, the city rejected their design.
 In April 1930, after intense debate, the city selected a design submitted by the Des Moines, Iowa-based Marsh Engineering Company, which was led by long-time bridge engineer James B. Marsh (1856–1936).